marcora/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Group and summarise the data by interval using dplyr functions and plot the average daily activity pattern.
+Group and summarise the data by interval using dplyr functions and plot the average daily activity pattern using ggplot.

 ```r